Here’s how to make your own slow-watering system. Bucket watering fruit trees is the best way to encourage deep roots and drought resistance.

 - Necessary: 1 gallon of water per 1-inch of trunk diameter, every 14 days.
 This is what is necessary to keep them alive.

 We did a combination of ideal and necessary.
 If the summer was wet, then we didn’t need to worry about watering as much.
 When the summer was dry, then we would try to get out to the property at least every two weeks.
 Watering when we arrived and again right before we left.

 Unfortunately, we weren’t always able to get out there as much as we would like and sometimes our trees would have to suffer 3 weeks of drought.
 Despite that, the fruit trees and herbs were fine.
 Only a few more delicate plants (like my raspberry sorrel) struggled through the heat waves.

 A homemade watering bucket

-The trick to a homemade watering bucket is having the water drain slow enough.
-Ideally, you want the bucket to water over 5 to 9 hours.
+The trick to a homemade watering bucket is having the water drain slowly enough.
+Ideally, you want the bucket to drain over 5 to 9 hours.
 However, even 30 minutes is fine for deep watering.

 Here’s how to convert a 5-gallon bucket into a slow watering system.

 - Drill a single 1/8 inch (3 mm) hole in the bottom of the bucket.

 That’s literally all you need to do.
 It’s also as many holes as you need.
 I don’t recommend smaller holes because they clog easily.
 With one hole, it takes about 30 minutes for a newly drilled 5-gallon bucket to drain.
 However, after a few weeks out in the garden, the hole will get clogged with dirt, increasing the watering time to several hours.

 If you want the drainage time to be really slow… then put a lid on the bucket.